ShifaRestuf/Anime-Api/README.md

   </a>
 </p>

-Consumet scrapes data from various websites and provides APIs for accessing the data to satisfy your needs.
+iNumaki Api scrapes data from various websites and provides APIs for accessing the data to satisfy your needs.

 <h2> Table of Contents </h2>